Saint Patrick’s Day: Origin, Traditions, and Facts

 Why Celebrate Saint Patrick’s Day?

-Irish Christians revered Saint Patrick so much.
-This is why March 17 was made a day to commemorate his life and death.
+Irish Christians revered Saint Patrick so much that March 17 was made a day to commemorate his life and death.
 He is remembered as the one who brought Christianity to Ireland.

 How is Saint Patrick’s Day Commemorated?